raspberrypilearning/astro-pi-guide/inputs-outputs/buttons.md

 ## Detect a button press in code

 You might be expecting to use the `RPi.GPIO` or `gpiozero` libraries to detect the button presses.
 You *could* do it this way but this makes it difficult when you want your code to handle [joystick](joystick.md) *and* button events at the same time.
-To make it easier there is a device tree overlay that causes the buttons to type `u`, `d`, `l`, `r`, `a` and `b` when you press them.
+To make it easier there is a device tree overlay that causes the buttons to type `u`, `d`, `l`, `r`, `a` and `b` (up, down, left, right, a, b) when you press them.

-**This is how the Astro Pis on the ISS work and it's the way we recommend your code is written if you're participating in a competition.**
+**This is how the Astro Pis on the ISS work and it's the way we recommend your code behaves if you're participating in a competition.**

 Once you have all the buttons wired up, start up your Raspberry Pi with a monitor, keyboard and mouse connected.
 We need to download some files and change a few configuration settings.
 Firstly, download the device tree overlay that maps the push buttons to corresponding keyboard keys.
 Open a terminal and enter these commands: